VictoriaZQY/Fruit-Learning-App/README.md

 # Fruit-Learning-App
-An simple app to help people with different background to learn fruit names.
+A simple app to help people with different language background to learn fruit names.